Noisy neighbours, a racing mind, stress or a snoring partner – there are many reasons why we might struggle to arrive at the land of nod.

 Although lots of research and work goes on behind the curtain, the podcast is hosted by Andrew, our friendly sleep enthusiast with a calm, relaxing voice.

-The type of content produced by Get Sleepy includes sleep meditation that uses sounds of natural flowing rivers, other nature and wildlife.
+Get Sleepy by Slumber Studios includes sleep meditations that uses sounds of natural flowing rivers, other nature and wildlife.

-We decided to include this Get Sleepy on our list of the best sleep podcasts because it combines something that is proven to work well (sleep meditation) with a unique storytelling aspect that isn’t found on many other podcasts for sleep.
+We decided to include Get Sleepy on our list of the best sleep podcasts because it combines something proven to work well (sleep meditation) with a unique storytelling aspect that isn’t found on many other podcasts for sleep.

 Moreover, the people who tell the story have some of the most relaxing and soothing voices around.